mozilla-bteam/bmo/docs/en/rst/using/finding.rst

 A value of `-1d` means 24 hours in the past from the time of the search.

-These relative values can be use when the :guilabel:`Custom Search` operator is one of:
+These relative values can be used when the :guilabel:`Custom Search` operator is one of:

 * :guilabel:`is less than`
 * :guilabel:`is less than or equal to`